The Fragile Paradise

-The first exhibition after the renovation of the gasometer shows the beauty of nature and the influence of humans on their environment.
-“The fragile paradise” takes visitors on a visually stunning journey through the turbulent climate history of our earth and shows in impressive, award-winning photographs and videos how the flora and fauna changed during the Anthropocene.
+The first exhibition after the renovation of the gasometer shows from October 1st 2021 the beauty of nature and the influence of humans on their environment.
+“The Fragile Paradise” takes visitors on a visually stunning journey through the turbulent climate history of our earth and shows in impressive, award-winning photographs and videos how the flora and fauna changed during the Anthropocene.

 Fire, wind and water - these elemental forces form the spectacular introduction to the new Gasometer exhibition.
 Visitors experience the effects of these natural phenomena on the climate history of our planet.
 Under the motto "One Earth - Many Worlds", the visitors discover the paradisiacal biodiversity of our planet in the round under the gas pressure disc.
 Unique large-format photographs and gripping film clips allow the viewer to climb into the treetops of the rainforest with sloths, romp playfully across the pack ice with young polar bears or roam through tundra and taiga with a herd of caribou.
 Thanks to the latest 3D technology, visitors to the exhibition can virtually explore the world's largest rainforest reserve, Tumucumaque National Park, and slip into the role of various inhabitants of this jungle.
 But the animals do not always stay in their natural environment.
 Some animal species have discovered urban agglomerations as new habitats for themselves.